The importance of datum transformations

 What is a datum transformation?

-For any type of work where it’s important for coordinates to be consistent with each other, it is critical that the you use the same geodetic datum.
-If you are marking property boundaries, building roads or planning for coastal inundation scenarios, you must know about and use the correct geodetic datums.
+For any type of work where coordinates need to be consistent with each other, you must use the same geodetic datum.
+If you are marking property boundaries, building roads, or planning for coastal inundation scenarios, you must know about and use the correct geodetic datums.

 The challenge is to get points in different datums to align.
 After you get two sets of coordinated in a common datum, there are three steps to get them in alignment: